zBuffer/agent-communicator-mcp/README.md

 # Agent Communicator MCP Server

+> **⚠️ WARNING: This repository contains primarily AI-generated code.
+Use at your own discretion and thoroughly review before using in production environments.**

 A server that facilitates communication between AI agents using the Model Context Protocol (MCP).
 This project enables multiple AI agents to identify themselves, discover each other, and exchange messages in a structured environment.

 ## Overview